Chevrolet City Express Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Chevrolet City Express are $1,154 a year with full coverage.
-Comprehensive costs on average $206 each year, collision costs $330, and liability is $460.
-Buying just liability costs around $510 a year, with insurance for high-risk drivers costing around $2,492.
-Teenage drivers receive the highest rates at $4,524 a year or more.
+Average insurance rates for a Chevrolet City Express are $1,154 a year including full coverage.
+Comprehensive costs approximately $206 a year, collision costs $330, and liability insurance costs $460.
+A liability-only policy costs as little as $510 a year, with high-risk insurance costing around $2,492.
+Teens receive the highest rates at $4,524 a year or more.

 Average premium for full coverage: $1,154